 You probably don’t want to have to think about your will.
 It can be a bit melancholic, and even a little scary to contemplate your own mortality.
 The fact is, however, that mortality is an integral part of life.
 What matters is how you deal with the fact that you will one day die.
 How you deal with it can have a profound effect on the legacy you leave for posterity.
+If you die without a will then your next of kin would have to look at intestate succession in Michigan attorneys to help divide everything and your assets may not end up with the person you wanted them to be with.
 Perhaps the most powerful way to deal with the inevitable is to prepare a last will and testament.
-Luckily, there are plenty of sites online where you can learn how to prepare one, such as https://meetfabric.com/blog/how-to-write-a-last-will-and-testament.
+Luckily, there are plenty of sites online where you can learn how to prepare one.
 It would be an important step in your life that would benefit you immensely.
-However, don’t take our word or it.
+However, don’t take our word for it.
 Here are seven compelling reasons why you should prepare your last will and testament before tomorrow.

 1. Your Wishes Will Be Carried Out